Home

 SMS Phishing

 There are many ways to have your personal information stolen from your mobile phone.
-One of the most prevalent ways of these cyber attacks is SMS phishing.

 Also known as smishing, is the act of sending an SMS message containing a suspicious link to the target mobile user.
-Once clicked, the link gains access to the victim’s personal data such as credit card information or passwords.
-These links can also install malware on the victim’s phone, allowing hackers to steal additional information.

-How To Detect SMS Phishing
+How To Detect SMS Phishing?

 Invitation